PostgreSQL Source Code git master

 static void bgworker_die (SIGNAL_ARGS)

-void BackgroundWorkerMain (char *startup_data, size_t startup_data_len)
+void BackgroundWorkerMain (const void *startup_data, size_t startup_data_len)

 void RegisterBackgroundWorker (BackgroundWorker *worker)